bbe2/portfolio/README.md

 ## >_7.Pillars.of.Python
 course being released on ICARUS AI, https://icarus.education/

-•	Innovative Python essentials skills module.
+•	Formulated an innovative Python essentials training module to fill existing training literature gaps.
+•	ICARUS-AI agreed to include the course in its E-Learning platform.
-•	Formulated for varying learner personas to form a data object mindset and grok core programming skills solving Python wiggly data blocks.
+•	Designed for learners to experience plasticity performing data transformation and grok coding of iterators, conditions, and classes.

-• <under development 12/23>
+### Stay tuned as loading materials shortly!
+12.05.2022

 ![zion](https://user-images.githubusercontent.com/59778456/206495081-1c7b5814-6a93-41cc-be3c-693ce719eab0.JPG)